Wild genus-zero quantum de Rham spaces: Wild de Rham spaces, and their quantization

-\begin{rema} In principle, one might consider a groupoid of (possibly resonant) meromorphic connections on $\bm\pi^*$, whose formal germ at each pole lies in a prescribed full/untruncated formal gauge orbit, passing through a UTS principal part.
-Reasoning as in~\eqref{eq:fin_dim_description_de_rham}, its set of objects can still be identified with a subset of the $\mb C$-points of a finite-dimensional complex affine variety: it is unclear--- to the authors--- whether this has nice algebro-geometric/symplectic structures.
-(But cf.~again Fn.~\ref{fn:wznw}.) \end{rema}
+\begin{rema} In principle, one might consider a groupoid of (possibly resonant) meromorphic connections, with prescribed formal gauge orbits through UTS principal parts, at each pole.
+As in~\eqref{eq:fin_dim_description_de_rham}, its set of objects can still be identified with a subset of the $\mb C$-points of a finite-dimensional affine variety: it is unclear--- to the authors--- whether this has nice algebro-geometric/symplectic structures. \end{rema}